-With practise in improvisation and contemporary jazz environments, Archie plays saxophone with a bright, forceful tone.
-Henry, as the mastermind of his double synthesiser “beast,” has absorbed the idiosyncrasies that define pulsing dance music and thus emulates the energy of works such as You Were Right by RÜFUS DU SOL.
+With practice in improvisation and contemporary jazz environments, Archie plays saxophone with a bright, forceful tone.
+Henry, as the mastermind of his double synthesiser “beast,” has absorbed the idiosyncrasies that define emotional electronica and ballads.
 As best friends, the pair work relentlessly towards music releases, perform frequently as an exciting and rising act around Adelaide and South Australia, and busk habitually in front of crowds in excess of 30 000 on Adelaide’s iconic River Torrens Footbridge after AFL matches.

 PEGS is the first official Tonix release, beginning their journey towards a shared ultimate dream to play at Glastonbury in the UK.
 PEGS was born first on a video call whereby Henry (15) debuted his shattering chord progression, sending Archie (16) into hysterics.
 Soon after, the synth melody was born which would be doubled by saxophone.
 Through hours of production work spent enhancing kick drum sounds, creating a retro synth-wave inspired drop, and recording smooth yet jagged saxophone improvisation, PEGS took motion.